 Express Check In for Platinum Runners

-Platinum Runners will have an express line at the Health, Sports & Lifestyle Expo in Canada Place, Hall C. Look for the special entrance marked as Platinum Runners.
-To pick up your package, you will need both your Bib Number and Photo ID.
+Platinum Runners have access to an express pickup line at the Health, Sports & Lifestyle Expo.
+Look for the special entrance marked for Platinum Runners.
+Please bring your bib number and photo ID.

 BMO Power Of Blue

-If you are a BMO customer, you will enjoy the blue carpet treatment when picking up your race package.
-You simply have to show your BMO® Debit Card and BMO MasterCard® at Package Pickup to enjoy the BMO Power of Blue fast track line.
+If you are a BMO customer, enjoy the blue carpet treatment when picking up your race package.
+Simply show your BMO® Debit Card and BMO MasterCard® at Package Pickup to enjoy the BMO Power of Blue fast track line.
 Look for the special entrance marked BMO Power of Blue.
 Learn more about the BMO Power of Blue here.

 Things to Remember

 - Take Canada Line to to the Start Line: get off at King Edward station.